 Next up:

 Paul Chan, ANTI ASIAN = ANTI MURICAN, 2021.
-Full-color print on corrugated plastic. Ⓒ Paul Chan
+Full-color print on corrugated plastic. Ⓒ

 Following its presentation at the Walker, Breathers will travel to the Institute of Contemporary Art at Virginia Commonwealth University in September 2023 before arriving at CAM in March 2024.
-The catalogue is edited with text by Pyś and includes contributions from Vic Brooks, Mary Ceruti, and Paul Chan.
+The catalog is edited with text by Pyś and includes contributions from Vic Brooks, Mary Ceruti, and Paul Chan.

 High contrast